shinyeone/ye1esther/README.md

 👋 Hi there!

-:rocket: I'm CS student @ Johns Hopikins University, with background in finance and entrepreneurship.
+:rocket: I'm CS graduate @ Johns Hopikins University, with background in finance and entrepreneurship.
-My passion is to become a software developer and a professional in technology product management.
+My passion is to bridge creativity and technology, leveraging my technical expertise and creative insight to develop impactful content, foster meaningful connections, and drive innovative solutions in fast-paced, dynamic environments.

 # Skills 👩🏻‍💻